-They’re great tools to develop the muscles in your hands because it requires clenching motions.
+A hole puncher is a great tool to develop and strengthen the smaller muscles in the palm of your hands because it requires clenching motions.

-You can even adjust the difficulty by adding more paper.
+You can adjust the difficulty by adding more paper.

 Why These Hand Exercises Work

-All these everyday tasks are great hand exercises for spinal cord injury recovery because they help you repeat motions without dying of boredom.
+All these everyday tasks are effective hand exercises for spinal cord injury recovery because they help you repeat functional motions.

 Exercise is most effective when you don’t think of it as a chore.

-Refer to our article on Hand Therapy Exercises for stretches, therapy ball exercises, and putty exercises that will also help you build hand strength and dexterity after spinal cord injury.
+Refer to our article on Hand Therapy Exercises for stretches, therapy ball exercises, and putty exercises that build hand strength and dexterity after spinal cord injury.